ecosense-au-dk/karibu-tutorial/helloworld.md

 Overview of the process
 ----

-Below I will describe side and backend side software work in a *single node environment* (validates your code in a non-distributed environment.)
-Karibu is designed to allow you to build the entire client side user interface and domain logic in this environment thus speeding up development significantly.

-1. Make your configuration code work in a *distributed test environment* (validates most of the RabbitMQ and Mongo parameters and configurations as well as tests your client in a real distributed environment but without fear of interferring with the full operational system.)

-2. Deploy your backend code on the *pre-production CS system*.
-This allows realistic testing is a safe environment that never-the-less is similar to the operational environment.

-3. Final deployment in the operational system.
+Karibu is designed with flexibility in mind which allows more thorough testing as well as a staged approach to adapting it to your particular needs.

+By *staged* is meant that you can gradually expand your code base from first testing it in a *single node environment* (non-distributed), next test it in a simple distributed environment, and gradually move on to a fully production environment.

-Only level 0 and 1 are described currently.
-More information regarding level 2 and 3 will be provided later, or contact the author.
+In this tutorial Stage 1 and 2 are described.
+More information regarding the later stages will be provided later, or contact the author.